blockchain-certificates/cert-issuer/README.md

 ## Create issuing address

-__Important__: this is a simplification to avoid using a USB, which needs to be inserted and removed during the standard certficate issuing process.
+__Important__: this is a simplification to avoid using a USB, which needs to be inserted and removed during the standard certificate issuing process.
 Do not use these addresses or private keys for anything other than experimenting.

 Ensure your docker image is running and bitcoind process is started